The level of fees charged depends on the course a student is taking, and for University fees only, whether the student is:

 Information on the length of fee liability for the various types of course can also be found on the Fee Status and Liability page of the University's on-line Graduate Studies Prospectus.

-Information on the latest University fees for graduate students is available on the Student Funding Services page of the University web site.
+Information on the latest University fees for graduate students is available on the Fees and Funding page of the University web site.

 There are statutory residence requirements for each degree, though dispensation may be granted in certain circumstances.
 Statutory residence is the time kept after matriculation as a member of a College paying College and University fees and following a course leading to a degree of the University.